arleypadua/JsonStore/README.md

 };
 ```

 Notice that the collection requires an instance of `IStoreDocuments`.
-The dependency injection configured on the first step is able to provide an instance of it, but you can also implement one yourself.
+The dependency injection configured on the 4th step will be able to provide an instance of it, but you can also implement one yourself.

 ```
 NOTE: the default implementation of IStoreDocuments is an instance of SqlServerDocumentStore.